 In the sense that the term, "bed and breakfast" has come to be distinguished from more cosmopolitan properties known as "boutique hotels", we fit the description only to the extent that breakfast is included with your room and we are located in Key West.
 The Tropical Inn is more distinctive than the average B&B on the island, yet decidedly unpretentious.
 What sets us apart is that here you will find quality grounds, accommodations and amenities befitting a luxury hotel, along with an attentive, yet never obtrusive, staff -- and no forced mingling with other guests.

-We do not have a commercial kitchen, so public health licensing regulations prohibit us from serving a hot, cooked-to-order breakfast, as might be expected in B&Bs in other US locales.
-This is typical in Key West.
-Instead, we offer fresh and ample "continental plus" fare, served buffet-style on the back porch of the Main House each morning.
+Breakfast is fresh and ample "continental plus" fare, served buffet-style on the back porch of the Main House and featuring a different fresh-from-the-oven "Guilty Pleasure" each morning.
 We invite you to enjoy it poolside in the expansive, lush tropical garden that serves as our common area, which has pockets of privacy throughout, allowing guests relaxed enjoyment of our intimate ambience in their own space.
 Or take a tray to the Duval Street veranda, your room, or your private porch, deck, or patio.

 Just as you'd expect at an upscale hotel, at The Tropical Inn you'll find quiet climate control to assure your comfort throughout the property, rooms equipped with TV and current technology to keep you connected to the outside world (should you choose to invite it in), quality furnishings and appointments befitting an upscale home, and environmentally-sensitive amenities in each accommodation's en suite bath.